El Nido Tour A in Palawan – El Nido Big Lagoon & Shimizu Island

 Unfortunately, that also means this is the most popular stop on any of the El Nido tours, so it’s gotten a bit crowded.

-Boats are no longer allowed inside the lagoon for environmental reasons, so you have the option of swimming in (the water is not deep), or renting a kayak and paddling in.
+Boats are no longer allowed inside the El Nido Big Lagoon for environmental reasons, so you have the option of swimming in (the water is not deep), or renting a kayak and paddling in.
 The kayak is a great choice.

 • Shimizu Island